 From the Independent Salons of mid-19th century France, through the wave of artist-run spaces and projects founded since the 1960s, artists’ frustration with the limitations set by existing institutions has led them to create autonomous models for collective self-organizing.
 Today, the distinction between artist and curator, artist as curator, artist as activist, restaurant as artwork (and an endless list of other pairings), is more a matter of creating temporary alliances and strategies between people and sites rather than strategies for questioning artistic production itself.
 Additionally, artistic strategies for these sites have become increasingly diverse and there is unprecedented fluidity between the various roles artists inhabit as individuals, collaborators, collectives, and cooperatives.

 Temporary Art Review began by tracing those temporary alliances and strategies, providing a record of their development and presenting critical discussion around the projects that emerged.
-Since co-founding Temporary Art Review in 2011, Sarrita Hunn and James McAnally have worked with more than 90 writers and contributing editors to publish over 300 profiles, reviews, interviews and essays that focus on self-organized and artist-centered spaces and critical exchange across the United States.
+Since co-founding Temporary Art Review in 2011, Sarrita Hunn and James McAnally have worked with more than 150 writers and contributing editors to publish over 500 profiles, reviews, interviews and essays that focus on self-organized and artist-centered spaces and critical exchange across the United States and beyond.
 Temporary Art Review was founded in St. Louis with a national network of contributors, and decentralizes the conversation about contemporary practice by emphasizing the breadth of projects taking place outside of traditional art centers.
 Temporary offers an alternative perspective and serves as a resource for the greater art community by highlighting both practical and theoretical discourse.

 In 2014, Temporary Art Review relaunched with an experimental ‘anti-profit’ economic model for online publishing driven by a bartering system which uses ad credit as a common currency to distribute value cooperatively among its many active contributors and partners.
 With this model, the momentum of the site is not relegated to a few, or sold to the highest bidder, but circulated among its authors, blurring the line between reader and writer, contributor and supporter.